 In the job hunt, nothing is guaranteed.
 A position that seemed like a done deal can fall through at the eleventh hour; a hiring manager that seemed enthusiastic can suddenly disappear, never to be heard from again.

-When these things happen—and they often do—you’ll be faced with staying in your current job for at least a while longer.
-If you’ve neglected your responsibilities during your job hunt, your relationships and reputation with your current teammates may have taken a hit.
-When you do receive another offer and put in your two weeks, you may have burned a few bridges with your coworkers and boss—and that can taint the quality work and contributions you’ve made during your time there.
+When these things happen—and they often do—you’ll have to stay in your current job for at least a few more weeks.
+If you’ve neglected your responsibilities during your job hunt, your work relationships and reputation among your teammates may have taken a hit.
+When you do receive another offer and put in your two weeks, you may have burned bridges with your current coworkers and boss, and that can taint the quality work and contributions you’ve made during your time there.

 Make it your goal to navigate the job hunt without compromising your commitment to your current job.
 When you do get the opportunity to move on, the split will be amicable and respectful, with both parties wishing the other well.